mirabelle2025/flocker_frontend/navigation/create_and_compete/home.md

 <h4>Welcome to Africa!</h4>

-this is a continent full of diversity and culture.
-Click on the Reviews page to talk about your experience, explore to find restaurants, and learn more to learn about the food. blahbalashalbalahbakfjdljaljksdfneifaldkfmdkf
+This is a continent full of diversity and culture.
+Click on the Reviews page to talk about your experience, explore to find restaurants, and learn more to learn about the food.

+blahbalashalbalahbakfjdljaljksdfneifaldkfmdkf